Demand Forecasting in Retail: Models & Why It Is Important

 When to use trend analysis: Trend analysis forecasting is ideal when you have at least two years of data.
 You can then see multiple full-year cycles and identify where demand cycles, spikes, or trends repeat annually.

-Life cycle modeling is a type of retail forecasting that looks at the typical “life cycle” of a product and anticipates demand based on how frequently customers repurchase.
-The life cycle of each product type will be different, and what gives them their end date varies.
+Life cycle modeling is a type of retail forecasting that examines a product’s typical “life cycle” and anticipates demand based on how frequently customers repurchase.
+Each product type’s life cycle will be different, and what gives it its end date varies.

 When to use life cycle modeling: Life cycle modeling works for retailers that sell items that either expire, require regular maintenance or a subscription, go out of season, or need periodic replacement.